ParisTypeScript/talks/.github/ISSUE_TEMPLATE/talk-en.md

 * Duration:
   - [ ] Lightning (10 minutes)
   - [ ] Regular (20 minutes)
-  - [ ] Deep dive (40 minutes)
+  - [ ] Other
-  > ⚠️ please specify in the description why you need a deep dive format to present your topic
+  > ⚠️ Please specify in the description why you need more time to present your topic.
+For your information, long presentations are not prioritized first, as we prefer to have several short presentations for people attending the event.

 * Level:
   - [ ] Beginner